wshanks/Zoterodactyl/README.md

 Install
 -------
-Install these plugins by copying them to the `~/.pentadactyl/plugins/` directory (or `%USERPROFILE%\pentadactyl\plugins` on Windows).
+Install this plugin by copying it to the `~/.pentadactyl/plugins/` directory (or `%USERPROFILE%\pentadactyl\plugins` on Windows).
 You have to create this directory if it does not exist.
 Any plugins in that directory will be loaded on start up.
 Plugins can also be loaded with the `:lpl` command.
 If you modify the plugin and want to load it again, it may be necessary to use `:lpl!` to overwrite the previously loaded version.

-The plugins need to be in a `plugins` directory of a directory in the `runtimepath` setting.
-If you want to use a different directory than `~/.pentadactyl`, you can add an additional directory to the `runtimepath` setting and save the plugins in a `plugins` subdirectory of it.
+The plugin needs to be in a `plugins` directory of a directory in the `runtimepath` setting.
+If you want to use a different directory than `~/.pentadactyl`, you can add an additional directory to the `runtimepath` setting and save the plugin in a `plugins` subdirectory of it.

 Updates
 -------